bufbuild-ru/docs/docs/bsr/rate-limits/index.md

 ### Buf CLI

 Every call to `buf generate` that involves remote plugins counts as one request, with a max limit of 20 plugins per request.
-For example, if you have a `buf.gen.yaml` file with 22 remote plugins, the BSR rejects your request.If you have exactly 20 (or fewer) plugins and run `buf generate`, this counts as one request.
+For example, if you have a `buf.gen.yaml` file with 22 remote plugins, the BSR rejects your request.

+If you have exactly 20 (or fewer) plugins and run `buf generate`, this counts as one request.

 ## Monitoring your rate limit